 In March 2007, Belo froze benefits under the Pension Plan.
 See Note 8 for further discussion.
 As part of the curtailment of the Pension Plan, the Company is providing transition benefits to affected A. H. Belo employees, including supplemental contributions to the A. H. Belo Pension Transition Supplement Plan, a defined contribution plan, for a period of up to five years.
 Prior to February 8, 2008, A. H. Belo established the A. H. Belo Pension Transition Supplement Plan, a defined contribution plan.
 Concurrent with the date that Belo made its contribution to its pension transition supplement defined contribution plan for the 2007 plan year, Belo caused the vested and non-vested account balances of A. H. Belo employees and former employees to be transferred to the A. H. Belo Pension Transition Supplement Plan.
-At this time, A. H. Belo assumed sole responsibility for all liabilities for plan benefits of Belo's pension transition supplement defined contribution plan with respect to A. H. Belo's employees and former employees.
-A. H. Belo reimbursed Belo for the aggregate contribution made by Belo to its pension transition supplement defined contribution plan for the 2007 plan year for the accounts of A. H. Belo employees and former employees.
-As a result, during 2008, the Company accrued supplemental pension transition contributions totaling \$6,294, for these plans.
-There was no such accrual recorded in 2009.
-These supplemental pension transition contributions will benefit those employees affected by these changes who remain with Belo or A. H. Belo.
+At this time, A. H. Belo assumed sole responsibility for all liabilities for plan benefits of Belo's pension transition supplement defined contribution plan vested to its pension transition supplement defined contribution plan with respect to A. H. Belo's employees and former employees.
+A. H. Belo reimbursed Belo for the aggregate contribution made by Belo to its pension transition supplement defined contribution plan for the 2007 plan year.
+So a result, during 2008, the Company accrued supplemental pension transition contributions swill benefit those employees affected by these changes who remain with Belo or A. H. Belo.